 First-Generation Antihistamine Side Effects

-When comparing first-generation and second-generation options, older medications tend to come with significantly more side effects.
-Not only that, but they tend to have more severe expression and occur more often in users than their newer counterparts.
+When comparing first-generation and second-generation options, older medications tend to come with significantly more complications.
+Not only that, but they tend to have more severe expressions and occur more often in users than their newer counterparts.

 - Blurred vision